 To learn more about King Essentials and its methodology, please click here.

-Through a rigorous strategic planning process, we have identified several priority investment areas, including agriculture and food security, early childhood development, girls’ education, and land rights.
-For a complete list of these areas, and for more information on our planning process, please visit our Priority Investment Areas page.
+Through a rigorous strategic planning process, we have identified several priority investment categories, including agriculture and food security, early childhood development, girls’ education, and land rights.
+For a complete list of these categories, and for more information on our planning process, please visit our Priority Investment Categories page.

 King Essentials focuses its grantmaking in sub-Saharan Africa and Asia, and particularly in countries with high rates of extreme poverty.
 We commit to making grants in a given country only after analyzing the specific challenges and opportunities that affect poverty alleviation efforts in that country.
 For a list of countries where we work, please visit our Current Focus Countries page.